darko2505/app-policy/README.md

 This guide explains how to install Calico & Istio into your cluster, and use it to enforce authorization policies in a simple demo application.

-This demo will run on a Calico-enabled Kubernetes cluster.
+This demo will run on a Calico enabled Kubernetes cluster.
 You will need a [Kubernetes][kubernetes] cluster running v1.8 or later with RBAC and [Initializers] enabled.

 If you have Calico or Istio installed, remove them from the cluster.
 This preview relies on the latest Calico build and